ruanorz/memoryleakexample/README.md

-# IOS NS memory leak on navigation
+# IOS NS memory leak on Page Navigation on NS7

 ### Enviroment